What’s in the Box:

 What’s going on at the farm:

 Week twenty of the CSA season is here!
 I’m always a little amazed how quick summer goes by this time of year.
-I think I took less than 10 days off all season so far so i’m also grateful for cooler weather and the promise of reduced work hours this time of year.
-Never the less I have some great crops for you in this last week of the CSA season including fresh edamame!
-I got 6 stumps removed out of the tree line this week and the greenhouse site is finally just about perfect and ready for construction.
-CSA finishing up should allow me more time to work on that so in reality I don’t think its going to get less busy around here for a few more months.
+I think I took less than 5 days off all season so far so i’m also grateful for cooler weather and the promise of reduced work hours this time of year.
+Never the less I have some of our staple crops for you in this last week of the CSA season.
+CSA finishing up should allow me more time to work on clean up and other projects so in reality I don’t think its going to get less busy around here for a few more months.
 I also have to prepare the fields for garlic planting and we are preparing some of our hemp crop for oil extraction.
 We do now have dry organic hemp flower available too, and will throughout the winter and into next season so let me know if you want to order any, I can even mail it.
 Organic CBD oil will be ready in another month or so as we are busy now getting the flowers ready to go to the oil processors.
 I may send out an e-mail about that to you folks as well as some people have expressed interest in purchasing it.
 We are getting way to much precipitation again this week and it looks like a very wet forecast which could cause some trouble accomplishing these tasks.
 As a farmer all you can do is your best to cope with those uncontrollable forces so thats the plan.
 I’m sure it will all work out and i’ll just take it one day at a time as always.
 Next year we should have a very nice strawberry crop in the spring that we worked hard on establishing this year and along with plans for a new barn that will hopefully be taking shape if we can get the old ones torn down soon.
 We really need a building and a new cooler to pack all the veggies in after doing it outside for 13 years, with a small walk in those improvements would help our efficiency and work flow quite a bit spot thats the next big goals.
 A fourth greenhouse for micro greens is also on the horizon over the next year or two.
 Market Share members should know we will have our stand downtown on Saturdays for the remainder of the season.
 We will be at Tuesday and Thursday markets one or two more weeks for sure also.

 This weeks selection includes.